sashakucharczyk/GeminiInstructionStore/README.md

 # **README.md**
 Version 0.11 - Taxonomy_Create_and_Apply testing

 In the works repo to store instructions for Gemini Web use.
+Changed to Google Drive to create this functionality.

 Target use-case = can have Gemini auto-reference this to pull instructions based on a prompt.